eunices/eunices.github.io/_portfolio/portfolio-1.md

 #### Fitbit Ionic Clock Face

 Made this because there were few clock faces that were pretty and had the necessary stats. that I wanted on the watch (heart rate, distance, steps, time w/ seconds, date and day).
+This project was made with Javascript, and simple HTML/CSS.

 - [Github repository](https://github.com/eunices/ionic-sakura)